dananjayarumesh/drag-and-drop-builder/README.md

 # Drag and Drop Editor

-Sample project that includes drag-and-drop functionality for both text and image components.
+A sample project that includes drag-and-drop functionality for both text and image components, built using Vue.js and the VueDraggable (Sortable.js wrapper) library.

 ### Overview